-Transport and infrastructure in BrazilOur listing of the primary kinds of transport compares the infrastructure of Brazil with the average of all countries in America.
+Transport and infrastructure in BrazilOur listing of the primary types of transport compares the infrastructure of Brazil with the average of all countries in America.
 The main traffic and transport routes are in good condition, but do not reach the level of the leading industrial nations.

 In terms of the length of its rail network, Brazil ranks 75th in the world with 0.14 meters per inhabitant.
 In total, the rail network is 29,850 kilometers long.
 Passenger traffic reached 15.81 billion passenger-kilometers in 2017.